 A Stress-Free Wedding Day is Easy with a Timeline

-Whether it’s you or your wedding planner, or perhaps it’s a collaborative effort of both, you’ll want to develop an outline and fill in the details as you go.
+Whether it’s you or your wedding planner or photographer, or perhaps it’s a collaborative effort of everyone, you’ll want to develop an outline and fill in the details as you go.
 Some photographers, like myself help out the bride and groom and create a wedding day timeline as well.

 Here’s a general idea of what your wedding day (photo) schedule should ultimately look like; this will vary based on the dynamics of your day.

-For the Bride: A trial run of hair and makeup always helps to estimate how much time you will need to look your best.
+FOR THE BRIDE: A trial run of hair and makeup always helps to estimate how much time you will need to look your best.
 To be sure you have enough time to enjoy and relax, add another 30-40 minutes to this for a safety net for any issues that could come up, and if nothing comes up, then you’re golden and you can just sit and relax!
 You’ll also want to include about 20-25 minutes for getting your dress on.
 Some wedding dresses are tricky and take a bit of practice and time to get zippered, laced, or buttoned properly.
-Average time: 1.5-2 hrs.